Moving from the Netherlands to Thailand: Visa, Freight and Dutch BRP

 Via Suez Canal: English Channel, Strait of Gibraltar, Mediterranean, Suez Canal, Red Sea, Indian Ocean, transshipment at Singapore or Port Klang, onward to Laem Chabang.
 Ocean leg approximately 32–40 days from Rotterdam — slightly shorter than Hamburg because Rotterdam’s North Sea position allows a more direct westward entry into the Channel routing.

-Via Cape of Good Hope (current routing for many carriers since early 2024): Around southern Africa, Indian Ocean, transshipment, Laem Chabang.
+Via Cape of Good Hope: Around southern Africa, Indian Ocean, transshipment, Laem Chabang.
 Ocean leg approximately 43–52 days.
-Ask your removal company or freight forwarder which routing is current before committing to a timeline.
+Carriers have periodically shifted between Suez and Cape routings since disruptions began in late 2023 — confirm the current routing with your freight forwarder before committing to a delivery timeline.

 Realistic door-to-door from the Netherlands: